AaronBuxbaum/blog/content/blog/coffee-at-home/index.md

 7. At 1:15, pour very slowly right down the middle until the scale reads 500g.
 You should end at 1:45.
 The goal is to  agitate the grounds as _little_ as possible, and to keep the cone topped off.
 8. As soon as is safe, swirl the cone.
 9. Let it draw all the way down.
 Finish time is 3:00.

+To make iced coffee:
+* 400g of ice, put in the carafe beforehand
+* 600g of water
+* 70g of coffee
+* Do everything exactly the same as before; note that drawdown time will be longer because you have more coffee and more water.
+* Swirl the coffee in the ice.
+If you did it right, you'll have just a tiny bit of ice left in the carafe that won't dissolve easily.
+* Pour the coffee into a cup filled with ice and a splash of half & half (iced coffee needs milk, sorry purists!)

 <hr />